kaonashi-noface/contextstore/README.md

 await new Lambda().handler(/*...params...*/);
 ```

-The parameter annotation `@Context context` will create the root of the Context tree because `contextstore` will recognize this call stack does not have a Context Frame initialized. `contextstore` will create and associate a Context with the correct "frame of reference" everytime a new function is invoked with the `@Context` annotation.
+The parameter annotation `@Context context` will create the root of the Context tree because `ctxstore` will recognize this call stack does not have a Context Frame initialized. `ctxstore` will create and associate a Context with the correct "frame of reference" everytime a new function is invoked with the `@Context` annotation.